cancellogic/leemaze/README.md

 #Why?
 I find certain bits of math and programming beautiful.
-The juggling of pointers in Lee's algorithm written in Rust seemed like a fun thing to try -- as a rust beginner - if I couldn't do Lee's algorithm in rust my opinion was Rust wasn't for me.
+The juggling of pointers in Lee's algorithm written in Rust seemed like a fun thing to try in when I was a rust beginner- and if I couldn't do Lee's algorithm in Rust-Lang - my opinion was Rust wasn't for me.
-But rust is great and so I shared.
+But Rust-lang won against my doubts!
+And so I share.

 #How to use:
 I'm writing this readme a few years after coding Leemaze.
 As I recall, (1) make a binary bit maze.
 (2) make a list of allowed moves